Apply to Student Teach - Special Education

 We must have your permission to share confidential information about you to school personnel.

-- Open the Signature Page document and carefully read the statement
+- Open the Signature Page document below and carefully read the statement

-- Check the box; sign by typing your name
+- Sign by typing your name and entering the date

 - Save as a Word document